Green Fingered Gods and Goddesses

 If you take the ferry from Falmouth to the National Trust Garden of Trelissick you will end your journey at possibly the most beautiful garden in Cornwall.

-There are numerous walks both in the gardens and around the periphery, where you are allowed to be accompanied by your trusted hound.
+There are numerous walks both in the gardens and around the periphery.
 You can also take the bus or drive to Trelissick.

 There is free parking and entry for National Trust members.